nx-lr/protea/readme.md

 ### Numbers

-3nity supports three numeric data types, `Nat`, `Int` and `Float`, all 64-bit.
+Threenity supports three numeric data types, `Nat`, `Int` and `Float`, all 64-bit.
 This avoids a lot of complexity associated with numeric precision such as file lengths, Unicode strings or very large lists.

 ```dart
 val integer: Int = 123